CodeReviewDAO/dxd_codereview/Reviews/372 - Riak v3.x Packaging Enhancement Project/Milestones 1-4/README.md

 ## Contribution Policies

 All of the repositories that the pull request made into, namely Riak KV, Riak CS and Stanchion are missing both the SECURITY and CONTRIBUTING policies.
-This issue also has been discussed in detail with the OP but could not conclude a decision for a passing finding.
+This issue also has been discussed in detail with the OP but it could not be resolved.

 Requirement | Finding
 ------------ | -------------